benjaminheng/knowledge-base/content/travel-london-uk.md

 - Snatch thieves are common.
 Don't walk around using your phone.
 Be aware of your surroundings if you need to use your phone.
 - Pickpockets are common in tourist areas.
-Such places include Westminster, Oxford Street, Covent Gardens, Leicester Square, etc. Be partigularly protective of your belongings in these areas.
+Such places include Westminster, Oxford Street, Covent Gardens, Leicester Square, etc. Be particularly protective of your belongings in these areas.
 - Pickpockets also exist in other parts of London, so don't get complacent.
 - Look up crime statistics in your area before booking accommodation.
 You can